 CREDENTIALS: Credentials for home games are provided to those members of the media approved by the media relations office who are covering the event in a full working capacity.
 Requests should be made by email or phone as far in advance as possible, with a minimum of 24 hours notice.
-Passes may be claimed at the Media Entrance of the ARC located at the east entrance of the building.
 A media pass does not necessarily guarantee a seat on press row.
 Spouses, dates, children and non-workers are NOT permitted in the media areas.
 Passes must be displayed at all times, and Valparaiso reserves the right to revoke passes and privileges at any time due to misrepresentation or misconduct.

-GAME SERVICES: Programs, notes, media guides, statistics, and play-by-play are provided only to credentialed media.
-For wireless internet access, media members should use the VU-Wifi network and register their computer as a guest.
+GAME SERVICES: Game notes, statistics, and play-by-play are provided to credentialed media.
+For wireless internet access, media members should use the valpo-guest network.
+Password information is available upon request.
 Light refreshments are available in the Media Room for basketball and in the press box for football.
 Pizza will be available for football games and food vouchers for men's and women's basketball.

 RADIO: The visiting team's "official" station, as designated by the visitors' Media Relations Director, will be permitted origination privileges.
-A courtesy line is provided for football, basketball, baseball and volleyball.
+A courtesy Ethernet line is provided for football, basketball, baseball and volleyball.
 Additional radio broadcast requests will be considered on a game-by-game basis.

 PHOTOGRAPHERS: Photographers are not permitted to shoot from in front of the team benches nor from the catwalk above the floor (for security, insurance and safety reasons).
 Along the end lines, photographers must stay behind the broken line and clear of the free throw lane.
 Flash photography is not permitted.

 INTERVIEWS: Valparaiso's locker room is closed to all media.
 The head coach and requested players will be available for interviews after each game.
-To arrange for a player interview during the week, contact the Valpo Sports Media Relations office.
+To arrange for a player interview during the week, contact the Valpo Athletics Media Relations office.